 Ed Sheeran requested the loan of McDonald's 'Green T' art guitar for his Multiply world tour and also commissioned the artist in collaboration with 80's New York street art pioneer John Matos aka Crash for the creation of the 'Crash x Teddy M' Stratocaster played extensively on the Divide world tour and held in Sheeran's private collection.

 In 2016, GQ magazine profiled McDonald as ‘The Artist to Watch’ and described his work as 'colourful and contentious'.
 GQ editor Dylan Jones OBE requested the loan of a painting for display at Vogue House, London.
 A few months later McDonald became the first artist to create a painting with members of the British royal family, notably HRH Princess Eugenie and HRH Princess Beatrice.
 Titled, 'Royal Love,' McDonald donated all proceeds from the private sale to charity.

 In 2017, inspired by the art cars of Alexander Calder, David Hockney and Cesar Manrique, McDonald showcased a Range Rover Autobiography Art Car launched exclusively online by DriveTribe.com and later featured in the Art Basal Miami edition of the South Florida Luxury Guide alongside the latest BMW art car.

 McDonald began his career painting strong, confident and toned female forms.
 The first of these, 'Yum Yum' (2011) set the artist on a path he continues to the present day.
 His female form works reference Matisse's 1908 text, 'Notes of a Painter' in which the artist said he concentrated on the meaning of the body by seeking its essential lines.

-Along with his figurative work, McDonald has subverted consumer brands making reference to popular culture often creating humorous, risqué and contentious messages, notable works include 2013’s ‘Parental Advisory' series, 'Eau Eau Eau!' and 2014’s ‘Unhealthy Fat Fucks’ (all in private collections).
-The artist also paints 'Plants & Flowers' and 'Seascapes' and considers the 'freedom and escapism' offered by nature and looking out across a deep blue sea is a notable benefit to our mental health.
+Along with his figurative work, McDonald has previously subverted consumer brands making reference to popular culture often creating humorous, risqué and contentious messages, notable works include 2013’s ‘Parental Advisory' series, 'Eau Eau Eau!' and 2014’s ‘Unhealthy Fat Fucks’ (all in private collections).
+The artist also paints 'Botanicals' and 'Seascapes' and considers the 'freedom and escapism' offered by nature and looking out across a deep blue sea to be a notable benefit to our mental health.